 Pre-College Field Studies Experience, University of the South, Sewanee

-Your students can pursue environmental studies while exploring the Domain of the University of the South—13,000 acres of forests, lakes, caves, and rock outcrops—at the Sewanee Environmental Institute’s Pre-College Field Studies Experience ("SEI" for short) from June 26 to July 9, 2016.
+Your students can pursue environmental studies while exploring the Domain of the University of the South—13,000 acres of forests, lakes, caves, and rock outcrops—at the Sewanee Environmental Institute’s Pre-College Field Studies Experience ("SEI" for short).

 July Experience, Davidson College